Cystitis related to Sexual Intimacy

-Cystitis is a major health concern for women in particular and it is estimated that approximately 40% of women have had a UTI at some time in their lives.
-Many women associate these problems with sexual activity and tell us that their intimate lives are overshadowed and badly affected by a fear of further infection.
+Cystitis is a major health concern for women in particular and it is estimated that almost all women will have had a urinary tract infection at least once during their lifetime.
+Many women associate these problems with sexual activity and their intimate lives are overshadowed by a fear of recurrent infection.

 Development of Cystitis

 Women may develop cystitis within a day or two after having sex.
 Vigorous movement can agitate bacteria in the peritoneum (the membrane lining the abdominal cavity), bacteria may enter the urethra during prolonged sex, and the vulva may become inflamed or irritated if dry or not well lubricated.
 This type of cystitis is sometimes referred to as Honeymoon Cystitis because if often strikes during the early stages of a relationship when intimacy usually occurs more frequently.

 The most prevalent cause of bladder infections associated with sex is Escherichia coli, causing approximately 90% of infections.
 Oral sex can also introduce bacteria from the mouth including Streptococcus and Staphylococcus.
 When cystitis infections become recurrent, they are usually referred to as Complicated Urinary Tract Infections.
 The dangers of recurrent UTIs range from painful cystitis to serious kidney infection and life-threatening sepsis.
 The first line of defence is usually a course of antibiotics.
 Recurrent infections treated with the same antibiotics often results in the bacteria developing a resistance.
 Eventually, the antibiotics may become ineffectual in treating the infection.